Pourigami Review: Is it the Best Portable Coffee Maker?

 How much coffee do I use for the Pourigami?

-There is a recipe that comes with it, but we decided to go our own route.
-Of course, everyone likes their coffee differently.
 Also, we’re going to discuss exact weight.
 Which, when you’re out camping, hiking or generally traveling you’re probably not going to want to bring a scale with you to weigh the beans and water.

 However much you are commonly using at home, do half.
 At the high-end you could go 21-23 grams of coffee per serving.
 Going as low as 15 grams of coffee is sufficient too.